 Temperatures inside a delivery truck can reach 150ºF for sustained periods during the long journey from factory to distributor.
 And when you add the time that the product might sit on a hot loading dock before being shipped in yet another truck to your retailer, it’s easy to see how many of these vital yet fragile organisms might not survive.

-Some manufacturers anticipate this high attrition rate and attempt to compensate by packing 50 to 200 billion CFUs in each container.
+Some products may compensate by packing 50 to 200 billion CFUs in each container.
 The problem is that only a fraction of these cultures (as few as 2 million of an original 200 billion, or 0.001%) may remain alive by the time they reach you, the consumer.
 And those that do must survive the harsh environment of the stomach before they reach your gut.
-It’s not only a daunting journey—it’s risky and wasteful.
+It’s a daunting journey.

 We at Probulin® believe there’s a better way.

 Each Probulin® probiotic product gets packed in ice inside a fully insulated container, keeping the probiotics at a consistent, cool temperature throughout their journey—protecting our products from heat both in vehicles and during potential layovers at warehouses or loading docks.
 Other industries, like those dealing in farm produce or juice concentrate, have long recognized the value in shipping their products while refrigerated to preserve freshness and reduce product attrition in transit.
-But Probulin® is the only probiotic manufacturer to make this investment in the life and quality of its products.
+But Probulin® stands out as a probiotic manufacturer to make this investment in the life and quality of its products.

 Yes, shipping our products on ice does incur an added expense; however, Probulin® is able to keep costs low.
 How do we do it?
 By reducing our attrition rates we don’t need to jam-pack our products with billions of cultures only to sacrifice the vast majority during shipping.
 And because we select robust, healthy probiotic strains and ship them in a protected environment, we know our products will reach you in the same condition as they leave our factory.

 We’re also abundantly aware of the strain that packaging places on the environment as a whole.
 That’s why at Probulin® we ship our products in specialized insulated boxes made from recycled blue jean textile waste material.
-This byproduct has the same R rating as Styrofoam but is biodegradable and environmentally safe!
+This byproduct has the same R rating as Styrofoam but is gentler on our environment!
 This process saves us money, which saves you money.